William Barnard Rhodes: Early life

 Barnard Rhodes was the eldest of eleven surviving children of William Rhodes, a wealthy tenant farmer born in Yorkshire, and his wife, Theodosia Maria Heaton.
 He was baptised on 9 May 1807 at Epworth, Lincolnshire, England.
 At the time of his death it was suggested he was rather older than his announced 70 years.

 He was a second officer on a merchant vessel by 1826 and by 1831 he had his own command.
 After visiting South America, Africa, and India, Rhodes ended up in New South Wales where he was able to make substantial pastoral investments.
 Rhodes seems to have first visited New Zealand on a whaling expedition commanding the barque Australian for Sydney NSW business, Cooper and Holt later Holt and Roberts.
 During that time he arranged A B Smith and Co of Sydney to be his (stock and station) agents to look after his entire property in the colony of New South Wales.

+In September 1836, as captain of the barque Australian, he climbed the Port Hills from Lyttelton Harbour and looking over the area now occupied by the city of Christchurch he observed a large grassy plain with two small areas of forest.
+He reported that "All the land that I saw was swamp and mostly covered with water".